 Recycling ISO in an Employee Tender Offer – What Does It Mean?

-First off, let’s make sure we’re all on the same page about what I mean when I talk about recycling stock options.
+First off, let’s make sure we’re clear on what “recycling” stock options really means.

 Basically, recycling your stock options means selling some of the stock options you already have, and then using that cash to exercise more shares to hold until you can sell them again in the future.